 Additionally, career coaches connect students with professionals who tell them exactly what they need from Ball State graduates.
 They support students all throughout the job application process — from helping them develop a strong portfolio to reviewing their resume and cover letter.

-Key Careers is the first program students will be introduced to through orientation and throughout the first semester.
-The online program helps raise students’ career clarity and engage in internships sooner by helping them identify a path for their passion and future career.
+Key Careers is the first program students will be introduced to through orientation and throughout their first semester.
+The online program helps raise students’ career clarity and helps them engage in internships sooner than their peers by helping them identify a path for their passion and future career.

-Intern-Ready and Career-Ready are guided programs designed to help students earn and be successful in both their internships and jobs.
-The Intern-Ready program will fulfill 30 percent of the requirements for the Career-Ready program.
-It involves activities such as having a résumé and cover letter reviewed, professional etiquette training and workshop attendance.
+Career Ready is a guided program designed to help students earn and be successful in both their internships and jobs.
+It involves activities such as having a resume and cover letter reviewed, professional etiquette training and workshop attendance.

-The Career-Ready program has further requirements including career fair attendance, workshops and leadership skills development.
+The Career Ready program has further electives including career fair attendance, workshops and job shadow experiences.